ashitha-18/desci/README.md

 - Voting Mechanism for Project Approval
 - Smart Contracts for Secure Transactions
 - Funding Allocation for Verified Women's Health Projects

+### Future scope
+- Integrating the voting mechanism into the frontend
+- Enabling users to connect with researchers and make valuable suggestions in improving the research
+- provide fund split for the project
+- Incentivise any contributions made to the research

 # Getting Started with Create React App